The Canary (website): Political standpoint

-The Canary is left-leaning and is frequently sceptical of the mainstream British press.
-It was generally supportive of former Labour leader Jeremy Corbyn.
+In its early years, The Canary was left-leaning and is frequently sceptical of the mainstream British press.
+In 2026, The National described The Canary as pro-Palestine and critical of mainstream media.

+It was supportive of 2015-2019 Labour leader Jeremy Corbyn.
 In common with other left-wing alternative media in the United Kingdom, its stance towards the Labour leadership became more critical after Corbyn stepped down and Keir Starmer won the 2020 Labour Party leadership election.

-Describing her website to Journalism.co.uk, Canary editor-in-chief Kerry-Anne Mendoza said: "For us, this is ultimately about democracy.
+Describing her website to Journalism.co.uk in 2015, Canary editor-in-chief Kerry-Anne Mendoza said: "For us, this is ultimately about democracy.
 Informed consent in the public is the bedrock of democracy, and if that informed consent isn't there because people aren't aware of the kind of information that they need to be, they won't be equipped to make the decent democratic decisions that they need to, say, for example, on climate change, the justice system, or whether austerity is a positive economic policy."
 Mendoza stated it was "a complete coincidence" that the website was created shortly after Corbyn's leadership victory, and added: "We don't have any affiliations with political parties, we don't have any affiliations with political organisations, and we're not actually ostensibly left-wing."
 She called the site's editorial stance "a counterpoint to conservative media" and "broadly liberal".
 Mendoza also stated that The Canary was "biased in favour of social justice, equal rights – those are non-negotiable things.
 We're in this as an issue-driven organisation. ...
 Every press organisation has an editorial stance and we're certainly no different."